AlanHohn/alanhohn.github.io/conversational-git/chapter-06.md

 The way Subversion is architected internally, a branch is cheap because it's a shallow copy of the repository state at a point in time.

-At the same time, when using Subversion, we didn't really find ourselves branching all that much.
+At the same time, on my last big project using Subversion, we didn't really find ourselves branching all that much.
 For the most part, a branch came about when it was time for a release, and we didn't typically commit many changes on that branch afterwards.
-(I know, that sounds more like a tag, but (a) Subversion doesn't care about the difference in those terms; and (b) we did commit on the branch sometimes.)
+(I know, that sounds more like a tag, but (a) Subversion doesn't care about "branch" versus "tag" semantic squabbles; and (b) we did commit on the branch sometimes.)

 I worked for a while on a project that used Subversion for something called "feature branches".
-The whole thing was based on a ticket system, and before you worked a ticket, you made a branch with that ticket number as the name, worked all your changes in there, and notified someone when you were done.
+The whole project was organized using a ticket system, and before you worked a ticket, you made a branch with that ticket number as the name, worked all your changes in there, and notified someone when you were done.
 It was good because the senior developers got to look over code changes and often had good suggestions for you to implement before they agreed to merge your change into the trunk.
 Peons like me didn't ever commit to trunk.

 Of course, I found a way to break it.
 I was working on a somewhat larger issue, and it took a little time to finish.
-By the time I got done, quite a bit of stuff had changed in trunk, and I wanted to make sure my files would merge cleanly.
+By the time I got done, quite a bit of stuff had changed in trunk, and I wanted to make sure my files would merge cleanly and work.
 So I merged trunk into my branch, fixed some conflicts, and tested things out.
 Then I blithely submitted my ticket as ready for checkout.
 I don't know what the senior developer had to do to merge my changes back into trunk, but I know that I got told not to ever do that again.

 What's interesting is that this happened years before I ever used Git for the first time, but for me it was the natural, obvious, "of course you do it that way" workflow.
-The system was built from trunk, and before you mess it up, you do everything you can to make sure your changes are good changes.
+Production came from trunk, so before you mess it up, you do everything you can to make sure your changes are good changes.

 This is the Git workflow!
 All the stuff about feature branches and pull requests is